Skip to content

 When you click Create Project, the wizard automatically:

-1. Creates the processor canvas with your selected layout and outputs
+1. Creates the processor with your selected outputs and switch

 2. Adds screens with the correct panel type and grid dimensions